 How do you read me?
-Question relating to the quality of the transmission or to determine how well the transmission is being received.
-Note: A perfect transmission would be acknowledged as 5 by 5 for strength "5".
+Question relating to the quality of the transmission or to determine how well the radio transmission is received.
+Note: A perfect transmission would be acknowledged as strength "5".
 A weak and poorly audible communication would likely be rated with a "2" or a "3".
 Negative No, or permission is not granted, or that is not correct Pass your Message Continue with your message only.
 Do not move.
-Proceed ATC do not use the word "proceed" in in their terminology as it could be confused with an instruction to proceed onto a manoeuvring area when the intent was only to continue with a communication.
-Radio Check I wish to know how well you can hear me - please advise your readability of my transmission Read Back Repeat my message back to me Roger Your message was received and understood.
+Proceed ATC do not use the word "proceed" in their terminology as it could be confused with an instruction to proceed onto a manoeuvring area when the intent was only to continue with a communication.
+Radio Check I wish to know how well you can hear me - please advise your readability of my transmission.
+Read Back Repeat my message back to me Roger Your message was received and understood.
 It must never be used to mean "yes" or "no".
-Say Again Repeat all, or the following part of your last message Standby Wait and I will call you back Vacate Means clear the area Vacated I have vacated runway/taxiway/area Verify I request confirmation of information Wilco I have received your message, understand it, and will comply with it
+Say Again Repeat all, or the following part of your last message Standby Wait and I will call you back Vacate Means clear the area Vacated I have vacated runway/taxiway/runway strip area Verify I request confirmation of information Wilco I have received your message, understand it, and will comply with it

 - 4.5 The International Phonetic Alphabet is used to assist in voice transmission of call signs, runway/taxiway designators and the spelling of proper names and unusual words.
 The phonetic alphabet is made up of particular words to denote the letters.
-When used, the pronunciations as shown in 4.5 below. - 4.6 Readability of radio signals (i.e. how well a transmission can be heard) is categorized in the below table.
+When used, the pronunciations as shown in 4.4 must be used: - 4.6 Readability of radio signals (i.e. how well a transmission can be heard) is categorized in the below table.
 This table is used to indicate the readability of radio transmissions when radio checks are required to make sure radios and microphones are working correctly.
 For example:

-Driver: "Owen Roberts Tower, Security, Radio check".
+Driver: "Brac Tower, Security, Radio check".

-Owen Roberts Tower: "Ranger One, Owen Roberts Tower, Readability 5".
+Brac Tower: "Security, Brac Tower, Readability 5".